ZeppelinDesignLabs/Macchiato-Mini-Synth/README.md

 5) Verify that AVRDUDE is functioning and that it can identify your programmer.
 Follow the general procedure described in the Sparkfun article, adapted to your particular programmer.

-6) Download the binary (hex) file you are interested in from this GitHub page, in the Macchiato-Control-Software folder, or from the Releases page.
-Place the hex file in the same folder as avrdude.exe.
+6) Download the binary (hex) file you are interested in from this GitHub page.
+You can navigate through the Macchiato-Mini-Synth repository to \Macchiato Control Software\ and look for files ending with .cpp.hex and download them individually; or go to the Releases page, pick a release that sounds promising, download the whole package, unpack it and find the .cpp.hex file.

 7) Plug the programmer into the synth.
 Turn your synth off, turn the volume control all the way down, and connect your synth to your computer via your programmer cable.
 The MISO pin #1 is the top-left pin as you look at your synth.
 This pin will probably be identified with a dot on your programmer cable.
 Be careful not to attach the cable backwards.
 Your programmer probably has an option to send power through to the synthesizer.
 Turn it on.
 It will be a tiny switch on the programmer labelled something like "POWER TARGET".